k3s-io/docs/docs/import-images.md

 The pre-importing of images while K3s is running feature is available as of January 2025 releases: v1.32.0+k3s1, v1.31.5+k3s1, v1.30.9+k3s1, v1.29.13+k3s1.
 Before that, K3s pre-imported the images only when booting.
 :::

-Pre-importing images onto the node is essential if you configure Kubernetes' `imagePullPolicy` as `Never`, for example, for security reasons.
-Another reason to do this is to reduce the time it takes for your K3s nodes to spin up.
+Pre-importing images onto the node is essential if you configure Kubernetes' `imagePullPolicy` as `Never`.
+You might do this for security reasons or to reduce the time it takes for your K3s nodes to spin up.

 K3s includes two mechanisms to pre-import images into the containerd image store: